3. SW4RM Protocol Specification¶

 Data Protection:

-- Field-level encryption for PII and sensitive data
+- The system encrypts PII and sensitive data at the field level.

-- Key management integration with HashiCorp Vault or AWS KMS
+- The system integrates with HashiCorp Vault or AWS KMS for key management.

 Security Configuration Example: